DreaDNaughtthegreat/Mobile_Banking/README.md

 # Mobile Banking System

-Mobile Banking is a straightforward PHP-MySQL banking system that allows users to perform basic banking operations.
+Mobile Banking is a straightforward PHP-MySQL banking system utilizing a Bootstrap5 Frontend that allows users to perform basic banking operations.
 This repository provides the necessary files to set up and run the application.

 ## Getting Started